Measures by means, means by measures: Introduction

 In the first part of the paper we investigate means that are created by measures on $\mathbb{R}$.
 We enumerate many properties of such means and we also study uniqueness.

-In the second part of the paper we fulfill our main aim that is to find a measure that generates a given ordinary mean.
+In the second part of the paper we fulfill our main aim that is to find a measure that generates a given two variable mean.
 We prove that under some basic smoothness conditions the generating measure always exists.

-Based on that result we provide an interesting application to ordinary means.
-We show that such ordinary means ${\cal{K}}(a,b)$ are determined by the function $f(x)={\cal{K}}(1,x)$ i.e. ${\cal{K}}(a,b)$ can be calculated by $f(x)$ in a generic way.
+Based on that result we provide an interesting application to two variable means.
+We show that such two variable means ${\cal{K}}(a,b)$ are determined by the values taken at points $(1,x)$ only, i.e. ${\cal{K}}(a,b)$ can be calculated from $f(x)={\cal{K}}(1,x)$ in a generic way.

-We also investigate some alternative ways how one can generate the given ordinary mean.
+We also investigate some alternative ways how one can generate the given two variable mean.

-One may ask whether some properties of an ordinary mean are inherited to the associated generalized mean.
-In this respect we show that the AM--GM inequality remains valid for the associated generalized means too.
+One may ask whether some properties of a two variable mean are inherited to the associated generalized mean.
+In this respect we show that the inequality between the arithmetic and geometric means remains valid for the associated generalized means too.

-In the last section we analyse the behaviour of such means in infinity and show a sufficient condition for a mean approaching the arithmetic mean in infinity.
+In the last section we analyze the behavior of such means in infinity and show a sufficient condition for a mean approaching the arithmetic mean in infinity.